lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 ---
 layout: post
-title: "Linting JavaScript in 2015"
+title: Linting JavaScript in 2015
+categories:
-categories: tutorial
+  - tutorial
+tags:
+  - vim
+  - javascript
-tags: vim javascript eslint
+  - eslint
 ---

 Better and more consistent JavaScript coding using a linter.